Isaac Paredes Player Props: Rays vs. Phillies

-After going 0-for-3 in his most recent game, Isaac Paredes and the Tampa Bay Rays face the Philadelphia Phillies (who will start Taijuan Walker) at 6:40 PM ET on Wednesday.
+After batting .258 with two doubles, two home runs, nine walks and five RBI in his past 10 games, Isaac Paredes and the Tampa Bay Rays face the Philadelphia Phillies (who will hand the ball to Cristopher Sanchez) at 6:40 PM ET on Thursday.

-In his previous game he had a hitless performance (0-for-3) against the Phillies.
+He had a hitless showing in his last game (0-for-3) against the Phillies.

 Isaac Paredes Game Info & Props vs. the Phillies